Reflecting

 quickly without sacrificing usability,

-consistency or compliance?
+brand consistency or compliance?

 How might we